 Many interactions with habitat considerations were mitigated prior to this analysis by way of call area design.
-The nearshore Call Areas of A, B, C, and D all had some overlap with sand shoals, and B, C, and D had the most overlap with the 20 km setback distance from the shelf break.
-Call Areas E and F had overlap with the shelf break, as well as coral and hardbottom habitat (Figure 3.5).
+Call Areas A, B, C, and D all had some overlap with sand shoals, and B, C, and D had the most overlap with the 20 km setback distance from the shelf break.
+Call Areas E and F had overlap with the shelf break, as well as coral and hardbottom habitat (Figure 3.7).